superphy/prairiedog_go/README.md

     create_edge()
 ```

-While edge weights have sampling bias, this allows us to simulate haplotypes which has not been possible in the past [Computational Pan-Genomics Consortium, 2016].
+While edge weights have sampling biases, this allows us to simulate haplotypes which has not been possible in the past [Computational Pan-Genomics Consortium, 2016].
 Retrieving genes and variants can be performed as in a De Bruijn graph with the added benefit of estimating occurrence probabilities based off a given collection of genomes used in construction.
 Our approach also extends to new samples and is more accurate as additional samples are sequenced.